amstqq/FOMO_React/notes.md

 ## To deploy on Heroku

 1. https://coursework.vschool.io/deploying-mern-with-heroku/ for basic guidlines
 2. Make sure the port is specified as `process.env.PORT`.
-Heroku dynamically assigns the application to a port using environment variable.
+Heroku dynamically assigns the application to a port using this environment variable.
+You should not assign a port environment variable in Heroku but let Heroku dynamically assign it itself.
 3.